 - Continue to keep about 6 feet between yourself and others.
 The cloth face cover is not a substitute for social distancing.

 We have a cross-functional team that meets daily to monitor the rapidly evolving situation with a focus on preparing for a wide range of issues including health and safety, campus closures, event cancellations and travel.
 We will follow advice and directives from the CDC and the World Health Organization (WHO) and take the necessary precautions to protect our employee’s health.

-We are postponing several of our larger in-person events and are making meetings virtual as often as possible.
-We encourage you to adopt virtual meetings for in-person gatherings to lessen the risk of illness.
-Look in the Updates section of this microsite for details (make this link back to the section)
+We have postponed almost all in-person events for the remainder of 2020, with few exceptions, and have made events/meetings virtual as often as possible.
+We encourage you to adopt virtual meetings for in-person gatherings too in order to lessen the risk of illness.
+Look in Updates section of this microsite for details on events.

 We recommend that you visit the Center for Disease Control (CDC) and World Health Organization (WHO) websites for the most accurate information and updates on the coronavirus.
 Links to their websites can be found below.

 If you need help managing the stress resulting from Covid-19, please visit one of the following resources:

 Disclaimer: In any case where your stress or anxiety level is severe or is impairing your day-to-day functioning in any way, please seek professional help.
 If you feel depressed or suicidal, contact the Suicide Prevention Lifeline (1-800-273-8255) immediately.